etcd/drizzle-manticore-example/README.md

-As seen in `dbClient.ts`, this project uses the Planetscale adapter because the mysql2 adapter tries to connect to the database on initialization, but this project uses Drizzle _only_ to generate SQL strings; the connection URL passed to Drizzle is fake (execution is handled by POSTing to Manticore's HTTP API).
+As seen in `dbClient.ts`, this project uses the Planetscale adapter because the mysql2 adapter tries to connect to the database on initialization, but this project uses Drizzle _only_ to generate SQL strings, and the connection URL passed to Drizzle is fake (execution is instead handled by POSTing to Manticore's HTTP API).

 Note: It's possible that Manticore's MySQL API is compatible with Drizzle's mysql2 adapter, but I haven't tested this.